Q: How do you work with squirmy pets?

 I believe that challenging pets are a blessing; they keep me alert, sharp and open to new solutions to address individual needs.

-The first behavioral examination with a new pet client provides feedback on how the pet may experience drug-free teeth cleaning.
+The first behavioral examination with a new pet client provides feedback on how the pet may experience the process of teeth cleaning.
 For instance, certain breeds have particular behavior tendencies and anatomy differences.
 For example, short-nosed dogs like pugs need different positioning than others.
 The pet’s current dental issues could play a role in being face shy.
 Other factors unique to each pet include temperament, any history of mishandling, or trust and dominance issues.
 These and other intuitive factors help me understand and get a feel of your pet.

 Through a gentle and confident approach, I help dogs and cats relax through a variety of techniques.
 I communicate verbally by using a tone and language that is appropriate for the situation calmly and assertively.
 I also interact with your pet through assured, comfortable handling while respecting your pet’s space.
-Most dogs and cats are a great candidate for drug-free teeth cleaning, however, for some this method of cleaning is not suitable.
+Most dogs and cats are a great candidate for teeth cleaning, however, for some others, this method of cleaning is not suitable.